timmcginley/41934/Assignments/README.md

 # Assignments

-* A1	Learning from BIM
+* A1	Learning from OpenBIM
 * A2	OpenBIM Modeler / Analysis
 * A3	OpenBIM Manager / Ontologist
 * A4	OpenBIM Champion